maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     Hello
     ?EXTRA IGNORED at line 50

-The error is returned because, like the normal `INPUT`, the comma is considered to be a separator between two values, `Hello` and `World!`.
-The system is expecting two variables to be used to read the two strings, but only one is present so the warning is printed.
+The warning is returned because, like the normal `INPUT`, the comma is considered to be a separator between two values, `Hello` and `World!`.
+The system is expecting two variables to be used to read the two strings, but only one is present in the parameter list, so the warning is printed.
 This can be addressed by changing the file to contain `"Hello, World!"`, or simply removing the comma.

 <!-- TOC --><a name="get-aexpvar"></a>
 ### `GET#` *aexp*,*var*